Searching for non-unitary neutrino oscillations in the present T2K and NO$\nu$A data

-In this section, we discuss the analysis of the latest T2K and \nova data individually with the hypothesis of non-unitary $3\times 3$ mixing matrix.
-We have also done a combined analysis of the T2K and \nova data with the non-unitary hypothesis.
+In this section, we discuss the analysis of the 2019 T2K and \nova data individually with the hypothesis of non-unitary $3\times 3$ mixing matrix.
+We have also done a combined analysis of the T2K and \nova 2019 data with the non-unitary hypothesis.
 To do so, we have varied the parameters $\alpha_{00}$ and $\alpha_{11}$ from 0.7 to 1.
-The parameter $|\alpha_{10}|$ has been varied from 0 to 0.1.
-The phase $\phi_{10}$, associated with $\alpha_{10}$, has been varied in its total rangeof $[-180^\circ:180^\circ ]$.
-These are the only non-unitary parameters that matters in the $\nu_\mu \to \nu_e$ oscillation or $\nu_\mu \to \nu_\mu$ survival probabilities.
-Therefore, all other $\alpha$ parameters have been kept constant at their boundary values, stated in ref.~\cite{Escrihuela:2016ube}.
-Moreover, only those values of the parameters were chosen, for which $|\alpha_{10}|\leq \sqrt{(1-\alpha_{00})^2(1-\alpha_{11})^2}$ bound is obeyed \cite{Escrihuela:2016ube}.
+The parameter $|\alpha_{10}|$ has been varied from 0 to 0.2.
+The phase $\phi_{10}$, associated with $\alpha_{10}$, has been varied in its total range of $[-180^\circ:180^\circ ]$.
+These are the only non-unitary parameters that matters in the $\nu_\mu \to \nu_e$ oscillation or $\nu_\mu \to \nu_\mu$ survival probabilities~\cite{Escrihuela:2016ube}.
+Therefore, all other $\alpha$ parameters have been kept constant at their boundary values.
+Moreover, only those values of the parameters were chosen, for which $|\alpha_{10}|\leq \sqrt{(1-\alpha_{00}^{2})(1-\alpha_{11}^{2})}$ bound is obeyed \cite{Antusch_2014, Escrihuela:2016ube}.